Sahamati/aa-sdk-security-guidelines/android-sdk.md

 ```

 ### **4. Make activities exposed by the SDK private so that they can’t be launched by any other application other than the FIU app that embeds it.**
+Note: **Required**

 ### **5. Make sure your release artifact doesn’t contain any logs that output sensitive information.**
+Note: **Required**

 ### **6. Prevent reverse engineering of the SDK code.**

+Note: Not mandatory.
+Unless your SDK has propreitery code, one need not "hide" the code.
+This helps in discovery of vulnerabilities and quicker resolution.

 Hackers can try to reverse engineer the **SDK **code to find any vulnerabilities in the code or to modify its functionality or search for sensitive data hardcoded in the code.